Here you will find a short text with English phrases connected with an English Christmas.

 In the month of December the Christmas Shopping starts in earnest (seriously).
 Depending on the size of the family and the ages the presents will vary a lot.
 The children will have prepared their “Santa list” (the list of gifts they want) weeks in advance.
 Traditionally we used to write a letter to Santa and throw it up the chimney (the long pipe above the fireplace to let the smoke escape).

 Nowadays (in modern times) the letter is posted to Santa at the North Pole.
 Those presents that will not be delivered by Santa are carefully wrapped (covered in coloured wrapping paper) and placed under the tree.
 Some people pick up the presents marked for them and try to guess what is inside.
-As we get closer to the Big Day (25 th December) the Christmas stockings are hung on the fireplace.
+As we get closer to the Big Day (Christmas Day, the 25th December) the Christmas stockings are hung on the fireplace.
 There are always little surprises to be found there on Christmas morning.

 Finally on Christmas Eve (the night before Christmas day – 24 th December) a plate of food for Santa and his Reindeers is left beside the tree.
 A mince pie for Santa and carrots or biscuits for the Reindeer.
 Many parents sneak down (move slowly and quietly) the stairs on Christmas Eve to eat some of the pie and biscuits so that the children really believe Santa has come.